xssfox/direwuff/data/README.txt

 For all other packet types, the AX.25 destination, or "tocall" field contains a code for what generated the packet.
 This is of the form AP????.
-For example, APDW18 for direwolf 1.8.
+For example, APDW18 for direwuff 1.8.

 The database of identifiers is currently maintained by Hessu, OH7LZB.